Truro Cathedral: History and description

 Pearson's design combines the Early English style with certain French characteristics, chiefly spires and rose windows.
 Its resemblance to Lincoln Cathedral is not coincidental; Pearson had been appointed as Lincoln Cathedral's architect and the first Bishop of Truro, Edward Benson, had previously been Canon Chancellor at Lincoln.
 The central tower and spire stands 250 ft tall, while the western towers reach to 200 ft.
 Four kinds of stone were used: Mabe granite for the exterior, and St Stephen's granite for the interior, with dressings and shafts of Bath and Polyphant stone.
 The spires and turret roofs are of stone, except for a copper spire over the bell tower at west end of St Mary's Aisle.
 The other roofs are of slate.
 The cathedral is vaulted throughout.
 Nathaniel Hitch was responsible for the decorative sculpture, including the reredos.

 The original south aisle of St Mary's Church survives, incorporated into the south-east corner of the cathedral and known as St Mary's Aisle.
 It still functions as the city centre's parish church.
 Three brasses were described by Edwin Dunkin in 1882: those of Cuthbert Sydnam (1630), Thomas Hasell (1567) and George Fitzpen, rector of the parish.
 As the cathedral is dedicated to the Blessed Virgin Mary, it has no Lady Chapel.

-A Jesus Chapel and the Chapel of Unity and Peace are reserved for quiet and prayer throughout the day.
-There was no chapter house until 1967, when the opportunity to enlarge the building on the south-east arose.
-The architect of the new building was John Taylor.
+A Jesus Chapel and the Chapel of Unity and Peace are reserved for quiet and prayer.
+A chapter house was added to the south-east in 1967; the architect of the new building was John Taylor.

 Upon the foundation of Truro Cathedral, Bishop Benson was authorised to establish 24 honorary canonries.
 In 1878 a new act of Parliament authorised the bishop to establish residentiary canonries.
-In 1882 an existing canonry was transferred to Truro from Exeter whose income enabled the provision of two canonries at Truro.
+In 1882 an existing canonry was transferred to Truro from Exeter, whose income enabled the provision of two canonries at Truro.
 In 1906 the office of sub-dean was endowed, but the position of dean was still held by the bishop, at least until 1925.
 This remained the case until it became possible to fund the office of dean.
 The Victorian acts of Parliament which apply to the cathedral are the Bishopric of Truro Act 1876 (39 & 40 Vict. c.
 54), the Truro Chapter Act 1878 (41 & 42 Vict. c.
 44), and the Truro Bishopric and Chapter Acts Amendment Act 1887 (50 & 51 Vict. c.
 12).
-Preaching duties in the cathedral are shared out among the bishop, residentiary canons and honorary canons.
+Preaching duties in the cathedral are shared among the bishop, residentiary canons and honorary canons.

-The Royal Maundy Service was held in the cathedral in 1994 when Queen Elizabeth II presented 134 Cornish people with the traditional Maundy money.
+The Royal Maundy Service was held in the cathedral in 1994, when Queen Elizabeth II presented 134 Cornish people with the traditional Maundy money.